jod35/fastapi-beyond-crud-docs/docs/chapter1.md

 ![Hello World](./img/hello-world.png)

-> [!TIP]
+!!!
+TIP
-> You can still use traditional virtual environments with `uv venv`, activate them with `source .venv/bin/activate`, and use `uv pip` if you prefer a more familiar workflow.
+    You can still use traditional virtual environments with `uv venv`, activate them with `source .venv/bin/activate`, and use `uv pip` if you prefer a more familiar workflow.

 ## Scaffolding with `fastapi-new`